Meg Rohrer (Director) :

-I am an endlessly curious being whose aim is to inspire while offering a supportive and challenging practice initiated and guided by breath.
+I am an endlessly curious being whose aim is to inspire conscious movement and expression through an intelligently sequenced practice initiated and guided by breath.

 Jessica Jenkins :